 Gov. Gavin Newsom declares state of emergency following severe storm

-Gov. Gavin Newsom has declared a state of emergency to help several counties affected by the massive amounts of snowfall from the severe storm that passed through California last week.
+Gov. Gavin Newsom has declared a state of emergency to help over a dozen counties affected by the massive amounts of snowfall from the severe storm that passed through California last week.

 The declaration will free up resources for 13 counties including San Bernardino and Los Angeles.
 The governor specifically addressed the massive emergency relief efforts underway in San Bernardino County.